 Product Design in 2020 is what website design was in 2005

-Back in the days of MySpace and before the iPhone existed we used to refer to the process of creating any website (or web application) as “website design”.
+Before Product Design existed in its modern form – back in the days of MySpace and before the iPhone existed we used to refer to the process of creating any website (or web application) as “website design”.

 15 years in the world of website design and internet technology may as well be an eternity.
 What we considered a good website back in 2005 would be far from good now.